red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

 ```
 $ ceph -s
 ```
-Above cluster status command shows that cluster health is not OK and cluster is complaining about low PG numbers.
+The Above cluster status command shows that the cluster health is not OK and the cluster is complaining about low PG numbers.
-Lets now try to fix this warning.
+Let's now try to fix this warning.

 - Verify ``pg_num`` for default pool ``rbd``
 ```